Attracting consistent search engine traffic is every business owner’s dream.

 There are many stages involved in optimising your blog posts.
 Follow these best practices for better ranking content.

-Think about all the different products or services you currently offer.
-Now under each service/product, think about the kind of content you can create that will provide value to your audience.
+Then under each service/product, think about the kind of content you can create that’ll provide value to your audience.

-Consider the kind of questions you are commonly asked by your customers.
-Can you create a post around that to provide a solution to their problem?
+Consider those commonly asked questions your customers ask you.
+How can you create a post around that where you’re providing a solution to their problem?

-If you’re a dog trainer, this could be the different areas you cover.
-For example, puppy training tips, reactive dog training, dog aggression etc. You get the idea!
+For example, if you’re a dog trainer, this could include the different areas you cover.
+Like puppy training tips, recall, loose lead walking etc. You get the idea!

 Research popular keywords

-Now you have your general topics, you need to search for keywords people are actually searching Google for.
+Now you have your general topics, you need to find keywords people are actually searching for on Google.

-Type in a general topic from your list as above and choose a topic you can talk about from the results.
+Type in a general topic from the list we created above, then choose a keyword you can talk about from the results.

 Include your keywords in the following areas within your blog post: